bbauska/W3Cx-5of5/README.md

-Class properties should be defined after the class definition, and declared using the name of the class followed by the . operator and the name of the property.\
+Class properties should be defined after the class definition, and declared using the name of the class followed by the . operator and the name of the property.
 Example: Point.nbPointsCreated in the example below.
 A best practice is to ALWAYS use them this way.

-There is another way to declare Class properties (using static getters and setters \-- see next section, for advanced users), but we recommend using this one for beginners.
+There is another way to declare Class properties (using static getters and setters &#45;- see next section, for advanced users), but we recommend using this one for beginners.

 <h5>Example of creation and use of class methods and properties using an ES6 class</h5>